epispot/epispot/explorables/testing-examples/README.md

-# tests/CI
+# testing-examples
-The home for epispot's CI testing and code coverage reporting.
+**This directory contains epispot's old testing and CI suite; these tests are not compatible with newer versions of epispot**
+---

 This directory contains all the testing files that are executed in .github/workflows, however, many of these files may not work if run locally.